Youth Programmes

 We also provide support to organisations to work with us in promoting activities and opportunities for young people, so please visit our page to find out more.

-We want to develop Positive Pathways for young people by promoting opportunities that develop new skills and experiences through learning, employability and volunteering.
+We want to develop Positive Pathways for young people by promoting opportunities that develop new skills and experiences.
+We aim to do this through learning, employability and volunteering.

-The team works with key partners to refer young people to and develop progression routes for young people including volunteering, mentoring and bespoke 1:1 support to support their journey into employment.
+The team works with key partners to refer young people to progression routes for young people.
+This can include volunteering, mentoring and bespoke 1:1 support to support their journey into employment.

-Although Equality, Diversity and Inclusion runs through all of our activities, we specifically develop and support work with young people who are care-experienced, young carers, young people from the LGBTQIA+ community, young people from BME communities and New Scots.
+Equality, Diversity and Inclusion runs through all of our activities.
+We specifically develop and support work with young people who are care-experienced, young carers, young people from the LGBTQIA+ community, young people from BME communities and New Scots.

-We want to reduce barriers for those young people who are the most vulnerable to provide support to them and help them get the most out of their Glasgow life.
+We want to cut barriers for those young people who are the most vulnerable.
+We give support to them and help them get the most out of their Glasgow life.

-We are keen to hear from young people and those who support them who would like to get involved in our programmes.
+We are keen to hear from young people and those who support them.
 Please get in touch by e-mailing us at youth@glasgowlife.org.uk to find out how we can work together.

-By celebrating diversity within our communities, we recognise unique differences and can see many positives in how young people from under-represented groups are making an impact in the community and overcoming challenges with a positive attitude.
+By celebrating diversity within our communities, we recognise unique differences.
+We can see many positives in how young people from under-represented groups are making an impact in the community.
+We see them overcoming problems with a positive attitude.

-If you have a question about youth work, or young people's activities in your local area then the best way to get in touch is to drop us an e-mail at youth@glasgowlife.org.uk.
+If you have a question about youth work, or young people's activities in your local area, please e-mail youth@glasgowlife.org.uk.
 Please include the area that you're enquiring about and the name of the officer responsible so that we can make sure your enquiry gets to the right person as quickly as possible.

-There are seven localities within our team, plus one officer who works right across the city.
-Each locality covers a few wards in the city.
-If you aren't sure which ward you live in, you can find out by visiting the Boundaries Scotland website and entering your post code.
-The seven localities are:
+The city is split into seven areas within our team, plus one officer who works right across the city.
+Each area covers a few wards in the city.
+Unsure which ward you live in?
+You can find out by visiting the Boundaries Scotland website and entering your post code.
+The seven areas are:

 Lesley Crawford